icornelius/boethius2019/outline-of-dcp.md

 Like 3.m2, this meter has been seen as standing in problematic relation to Philosophia's argument.

 # Providence and prescience: concepts and their implications (bk 5)
-## Divine providence in the realm of nature
+## Prologue: Divine providence in the realm of nature
 5.p1: B. insists that P. explain the nature of chance (*casus*); P. complies, protesting that the question is a dangerous diversion.
 A definition is drawn from Aristotle and illustrated with the case of gold found in a field.
 5.m1: Apparent chance is subject to the laws of causation.
 Illustrated by Tigris and Euphrates.
 (Elegiac couplets, as also 1m1.)

+## Divine prescience and human freedom
 5.p2: Acts of will are uniquely free (that is, exempt from causal determination by divine providence), but there are grades of freedom.
 5.m2: The creator sees and hears all things everywhere: He is the true sun.

-## Divine prescience and human freedom
-5.p3: B. sketches the problem of prescience, emphasizing challenges to (1) divine retributive justice and (2) prayer as nexus between humans and divinity.
+5.p3: B. sketches the problem of prescience, emphasizing challenges to (1) the legitimacy of divine retributive justice and (2) prayer as nexus between humans and divinity.
+This entire prose is spoken by B. (cf. 4.p5.)
-5.m3: B. puts his perplexity into verse (cf. 1m5, **also spoken by B.**).
-Contradiction and the desire to resolve it.
-Meno's paradox, resolved by theory of *anamnēsis* (cf. 3m11).
+B. then puts his perplexity into verse (= 5.m3; cf. 1m5, also spoken by B.): contradiction and the desire to resolve it; Meno's paradox, resolved by the theory of *anamnēsis* (cf. 3m11).

 5.p4: P. begins her answer.
 Analysis of kinds of cognition: *sensus*, *imaginatio*, *ratio*, and *intellegentia*.